shsagir/play-area-sync/docs/install-grav-1-pro.md

 # 5. Commit changes
 $ git commit -m 'Initial'

-# 6. Push to fortrabbit
+# 6. Initial push and upstream
 $ git push -u fortrabbit master

+# 7. From there on only
+$ git push
 ```

 Done.
 Your Grav site is now online and you can visit it in your browser!